Mo Brooks’ GOP challenger Clayton Hinchman receives endorsement from three retired Army generals

-HUNTSVILLE, Ala. — On the same day that Congressman Mo Brooks said he was endorsed by President Donald Trump, his GOP primary opponent was endorsed by three retired U.S. Army generals.
+HUNTSVILLE, Ala. -- On the same day that Congressman Mo Brooks was endorsed by President Donald Trump, his GOP primary opponent was endorsed by three retired U.S. Army generals.

 Clayton Hinchman, a former U.S. Army captain who lost a leg fighting in Iraq, received the endorsements of retired Lt.
 Gen. Jim Barclay, Lt.
 Gen. Tony Jones and Lt.
 Gen. Jim Pillsbury during a press conference in Huntsville.